the Creative Commons Attribution 4.0 License.

 For the same 40 h window, horizontal velocity perturbation is calculated,

-where u(z) is the window-mean horizontal velocity profile.
+where is the window-mean horizontal velocity profile.
 There are three spatial gaps in the time series: above 85 m, between the ADCP and current meter (705–780 m including blanking distance), and from the current meter to the seabed (785–800 m).
-To obtain a full-depth time series, u is linearly interpolated between the ADCP and current meter, and extrapolated to the surface and the bottom using a nearest neighbour method.
+To obtain a full-depth time series, u′ is linearly interpolated between the ADCP and current meter, and extrapolated to the surface and the bottom using a nearest neighbour method.
 Baroclinic velocity is then calculated,

-The D2 components of ubc and ubt are extracted using the same harmonic analysis method applied to ξ.
+The D2 components of and are extracted using the same harmonic analysis method applied to ξ.
 Figure 3 shows barotropic (Fig. 3a and b) and baroclinic (Fig. 3c and d) velocities and the D2 components of barotropic (Fig. 3a and b) and baroclinic (Fig. 3e and f) velocities for the 40 h analysis window.
-The amplitudes and phases of the D2 component of ubc are shown in Fig. 4a and b.
+The amplitudes and phases of the D2 component of are shown in Fig. 4a and b.

 3.3 Internal tide energetics